pyscsd/steamCloudSaveDownloader/README.md

 You can view and download your save files stored on Steam cloud [here](https://store.steampowered.com/account/remotestorage).
 This program automatically crawls the webpages and download if the files are outdated.
 A number of copies are kept locally in case something goes wrong.
 You can rollback your saves whenever anything goes wrong.

+## :warning: Limitation
+- If the game does not support Steam Cloud then the file cannot be backuped.
+You should look for alternatives like [GameSave Manager](https://www.gamesave-manager.com/)
+- File will be uploaded to Steam Cloud **after** you close the game.
+If the game save modification happens between a long game session without closing the game.
+Your last save point would be the last save uploaded to Steam Cloud and downloaded by scsd.
+- You might want to increase the frequency of scsd run if you have multiple short gaming session.
+Please be aware of [Rate Limit](#Rate Limit) and set an acceptable frequency in this case.

 ## Installation
 This program is available on [PyPI](https://pypi.org/project/scsd/).
 All you have to do is install [Python](https://www.python.org/downloads/) and run.